ali-sdk/ali-oss/README.md

 - [cname] {Boolean}, default false, access oss with custom domain name. if true, you can fill `endpoint` field with your custom domain name,
 - [isRequestPay] {Boolean}, default false, whether request payer function of the bucket is open, if true, will send headers `'x-oss-request-payer': 'requester'` to oss server. the details you can see [requestPay](https://help.aliyun.com/document_detail/91337.htm)
+- [useFetch] {Boolean}, default true, it just work in Browser, if true,it means upload object with `fetch` mode ,else `XMLHttpRequest`

 example: